About Sydney Gay Counselling

 Before I began my counselling studies, I was an Ankali emotional support volunteer for people living with HIV/AIDS.

-My therapy and counselling philosophy is gay-affirmative.
-This means I believe there is nothing inherently wrong with being gay, lesbian, bisexual, queer, or transgendered.
+My therapy and counselling philosophy are LGBTQIA-affirmative.
+This means I believe there is nothing inherently wrong with being gay, lesbian, bisexual, queer, or transgender.

-I believe that emotional, physical, and psychological wellness comes from you embracing and accepting your gay identity.
+I believe that emotional, physical, and psychological wellness comes from embracing and accepting your LGBTQIA+ identity.

 - Advanced Diploma in Gestalt Therapy (GPTS)